 Ingo R. Dutzmann Senior Pastor

-Lutheran Essentials meets in the undercroft of the church on Wednesday evenings immediately following the Advent Compline Service which starts 7pm.
+Lutheran Essentials meets in the undercroft of the church on Wednesday evenings at 7pm.
 You can reach the undercroft by going around to the back parking lot of the church and descending the staircase to the kitchen.
 Knock on the door if it is closed and some one will let you in.
 Our current study…